pieces-app/plugin_sublime/README.md

 You can download and checkout some new beta features before releasing.

+- Make sure you have downloaded the [package control](https://packagecontrol.io/installation)
 - Download the `Pieces.sublime-package` from [releases](https://github.com/pieces-app/plugin_sublime/releases) on GitHub
 - Add `Pieces.sublime-package` to the Installed Packages directory.
 	- **Windows**: %APPDATA%\Sublime Text\Installed Packages